glic3rinu/spam-gear/README.md

 ## [php-shell-scan](php-shell-scan)

-Scans a list of files looking for common PHP Shell patterns.
-Disables the infected scripts moving them on the `QUARANTINE_DIR`. **Requires clamscan.**
+Reads a list of files from STDIN and look for common PHP Shell patterns, combining custom regex expressions and clamscan.
+Automatically disables the infected scripts moving them on the `QUARANTINE_DIR`.

 *Usage*